course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 ### Areal

-There are two separate areas.
+There are two separate areal symbols.

-In the middle of the site, there is a small strip of hill covered with vegetation, which is not accessible.
+In the middle of the site, there is a small strip of hill covered with dense vegetation, which is not accessible to any guests.
 Instead of drawing its contour as a boundary line, it is a continuous area.
 This is fairly well established.

-The second area is for seating.
+The second areal symbol is for seating.

 Beer table sets have been set up in some areas.
 In one place, it is relatively simple and rectangular.
 The other area, however, follows a curve and is separated by a path that people can walk along.
-Modeling this as an area also allows for better communication of dimensions and capacity in comparison to the terrain than perhaps with a textual description.
+Modeling this as an area also allows dimensions and shape to be conveyed more effectively in relation to the rest of the site than through a textual description alone.

 This leaves the question of how to make the area recognizable.
 Here, too, we look in the ATMaps symbol catalog and simply take the next pattern after “filled area.”